DataResearchLabs/sql_scripts/oracle/data_validation_framework/how_to_use_basic_script.md

     * It returns column **tst_id** - the test ID (hard-coded when write script)
     * It returns column **status** - the test result (re-calculated with every test run).
 Usually "P" for pass or "FAIL"...or add your own such as "WARN", "SKIP", or "BLOCK"
     * It returns column **tst_dscr** - the data validation test description (hard-coded when write script)

+### What do the Run Results Look Like?
+When you run the script in Oracle SQL Developer ([free download here](https://www.oracle.com/tools/downloads/sqldev-downloads.html)), the following output is returned: